Made in USA: Works for GE, Can for Apple, too

 The important thing to bear in mind when discussing a revival in American manufacturing is that companies will only do it if they make more money.
 An interesting example of that is GE, which is now building a water heater in Kentucky that the company previously sourced from China.

 In order to make the device here, GE had to redesign it to simplify assembly and thereby reduce labor costs, which resulted in a 20 percent lower component cost and allowed them to cut their final price by $200.
-Moreover, the company didn’t do that out of generosity and it’s a sure bet they’re making more per unit as a result.
+Moreover, the company didn’t do that out of generosity and you can beat they’re making more per unit as part of the deal.

 Yes, bringing manufacturing back to the US is working for GE and can work for Apple, too…